ay63/ocr-p-5-test/README.md

 1. Open MySQL Workbench.
 2. Connect to the MySQL server.
 3. Go to the **"File"** menu and select **"Run SQL Script"**.
-4. Select the SQL file to import, located in the project root: `resources > sql`.
+4. Select the SQL file to import, located in the project root:
+  > `resources > sql > script.sql`

+## Postman

+### Import Postman Routes

+Select "Import" in the sidebar.
+The JSON file will be located at the root of the project in the folder:
+> resources > postman > yoga.postman_collection.json